About the lab

 J. Quinn Lee, PhD

-The NMS lab is led by Dr. Quinn Lee, Assistant Professor in the Department of Psychology at the University of Alberta (starting July 1, 2025).
+Dr. Quinn Lee is an Assistant Professor in the Department of Psychology (Faculty of Science) at the University of Alberta and a Fellow at the Alberta Machine Intelligence Institute (Amii).
+Dr. Lee leads the Navigation and Memory Systems (NMS) Lab, which combines cutting-edge methods for high-yield neural and behavioral recording to understand how we learn and remember in changing environments.
+To this end, his group leverages machine learning techniques both as tools for neuroscientific data analysis and theoretical modelling to advance our understanding of biological and artificial intelligence.
 Previously, Dr. Lee earned his Ph.D. in Neuroscience at the Canadian Centre for Behavioural Neuroscience at the University of Lethbridge with Drs.
 Robert J. Sutherland and Robert J. McDonald, and completed his postdoctoral research with Dr. Mark Brandon at McGill University.